-The Company has processes, effected by the board of directors, management, and other personnel, designed to provide reasonable assurance regarding the reliability, timeliness and transparency of the Company's internal, external financial and non-financial reporting.
+The Company has processes, effected by the Board of Directors (the "Board"), management, and other personnel, designed to provide reasonable assurance regarding the reliability, timeliness and transparency of the Company's internal, external financial and non-financial reporting.

 The Company has adopted the Committee of Sponsoring Organizations of the Treadway Commission ("COSO") 2013 framework as the criteria for evaluating the effectiveness of the Company's internal controls.
 The COSO 2013 framework includes the following components: